ShaunWard/Milestone-Project-Two/README.md

 ### Tools Used

+- [sportsdata](https://sportsdata.io/) is the API used to pull NBA players into the game.
-- Am I Responsive for testing as above
+- [Am I Responsive](http://ami.responsivedesign.is/) for testing the responsiveness of the website.
-- wireframes.cc: was used to create wireframes
+- [balsamiq](https://balsamiq.com/) was used to create wireframes
-- fontawesome: icons were used for social media links
-- Google Maps: embedded into homepage to provide location.
-- Google Fonts
-- Gitpod: used to create the website.
+- [Visual Studio Code](https://code.visualstudio.com/) was used to create the website.
-- JPEG mini: was used to compress images
-- Pingdom used to test speed of website
-- Google was used to find unlicensed images for use on the site
+- Google was used to find unlicensed images for use on the site.

 ## Acknowledgements